mostlyfireproof/mostlyfireproof.github.io/README.md

 ## About me

 Hello!
-I am a student going to study cybersecurity at Northeastern in the fall, and I work on a few projects for fun.
+I am a student studying cybersecurity at Northeastern University, and I work on a few projects for fun.

 I competed in the UB Lockdown competition this February, and my team won first place.
 We defended computer network from hackers in a Red vs. Blue format.